Article - Human Services

-(2) (i) If a recipient is found to be in noncompliance with FIP requirements, a caseworker shall investigate the reasons for noncompliance.
+(3) (i) If a recipient is found to be in noncompliance with FIP requirements, the local department shall provide a 30–day conciliation period for each instance of noncompliance.

-(4) For noncompliance with a FIP requirement other than a work activity, temporary cash assistance shall resume on compliance with the FIP requirement.
+(5) For noncompliance with a FIP requirement, the full amount of temporary cash assistance shall resume on compliance with the FIP requirement.

 (6) If temporary cash assistance is reduced or terminated under this subsection, a recipient shall retain eligibility for medical assistance and food stamps, as long as the recipient meets the medical assistance and food stamp program requirements.